Your donation to the Where Most Needed fund will help us better serve children in extreme poverty.

-The most common version of a color wheel is based on the red yellow blue (RYB) color model.
+The most common version of a color wheel contains 12 colors based on the red yellow blue (RYB) artistic color model.
 In this model, the primary colors of red, yellow and blue are placed opposite their complementary secondary colors (green, orange and purple) and next to their tertiary color variations (yellow-orange, red-orange, red-purple, blue-purple, blue-green and yellow-green).

 Red symbolizes life.
 It asserts itself with boldness and daring and expresses itself with pioneering spirit.
 Red represents the strength and determination of a child fighting the lies of poverty.

 Yellow is the color of sunshine.
 It’s associated with joy, happiness, intellect and energy.
 It’s an optimistic color, one that communicates a brighter future for children in poverty.

 Blue symbolizes trust, loyalty, wisdom, confidence, intelligence, faith, truth and heaven.
 It is the color of the sky.
 And it is the color of Compassion.
 It represents the unlimited potential of the children we serve.